CBZ-D-velop/Ansible-Role-Labocbz-Install-PiHole/README.md

 ### 2024-05-05: TTL DNS

-* You can now set the TTLS of each DNS queries
+* You can now set the TTLS of each DNS queries of clients

 ## Authors